mcjwochna/portfolio-dashboard---HR-metrics/README.md

 # portfolio
-here you can see some examples of a reports I've created.
+here you can see some examples of reports I've created.
+I've also added the datasets used for those projects.